MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/answer-prompts.md

 There is a response of 200.
 The response body now contains the data, since all prompts have been answered.

-### Documents and Dossiers
+### Documents and dossiers

-To reprompt a document or dossier, use the following endpoint:
+To re-prompt a document or dossier, use the following endpoint:

 - POST `/api/documents/{id}/instances/{instanceId}/rePrompt`